tdunkley/Predicting-the-Next-Cannabis-Market/README.md

 * You have a Windows or Mac machine.

-## Installing Prediciting the Next Cannibus Market in the U.S.
+## Installing Prediciting the Next Cannibis Market in the U.S.

 To install Prediciting the Next Cannibus Market in the U.S., follow these steps: